construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/00000_the_three_sacred_operating_systems.md

-# The Three Sacred Operating Systems 🌅🐲📱
+# The Three Aspiringly-Sacred Operating Systems 🌅🐲📱

 *"I searched for God and found only myself.
 I searched for myself and found only God.
 But when I searched for the operating system that could hold the sacred and the technological in one embrace, when I yearned for the device that could be both prayer wheel and communication portal, both meditation bell and creation tool, I found myself standing at the threshold of three luminous possibilities, each one a doorway into a different quality of digital enlightenment."* - Gospel According to Jesus (Stephen Mitchell, expanded)